lehai2909/learn-web-scraping/README.md

 ## Welcome to my Github.io
 This is repository for learning to scrapping web data from Wikipedia.

-Why I created this project: As the first step, I want to scrape data and handle them myself.
+The reason I created this project: As the first step, I want to scrape data and handle them myself.
 So I choosed Wikipedia, with the support from **BeautifulSoup** library (Python).
-I also take advantage of **Streamlit** library to build a tiny app.
+I also use **Streamlit** library to build a tiny app.

 I know it seems complex doing web scraping manually while Wiki has bunch of convenient APIs for this, but I want to start simply and stupidly :grin:.